 Boys' and girls' choirs are elective opportunities ECS offers to students in grades six through eight.
 Each choir provides training in vocal technique and musicianship, and students gain experience singing in two and three part harmony.
 Special attention is paid to the unique needs of the middle school voice, including the changing male voice and helping young women develop strength and beauty in their upper registers.
 The choirs perform at the Christmas and spring concerts, help lead all-school liturgies, and share their music in the wider community.

 First Act Children's Theatre

 From novice to seasoned actor, this after-school program at Edgewood College offers a well-rounded approach to children's theatre.
 Audition skills are introduced and refined.
 Creative movement, vocal control, memory, cooperation, and more are fostered through weekly theatre games.
 Participants develop and create sets and props during their downtime from rehearsal.
 And of course, all the fun culminates in a fully-costumed performance where they can't wait to show off all they've learned!
-Students in grades 1-8 are welcome to participate.
-The fall 2017 production is The Fantastic Mr. Fox.
+Students in grades one through eight are welcome to participate.
+The spring 2019 production will be Ferdinand, the Friendly Bull.